 Is a Collaborative Divorce Right For You?

 Divorce is personal.
 Going through a divorce can be life-changing.
 Not one approach is right for everyone facing a split.
-Many things need to be taken into consideration when choosing a collaborative divorce.
+You need to account for everything when choosing a collaborative divorce.
 For many clients we see, collaborative divorce is the alternative they need for many reasons:

 - The needs of children are a high priority

-- An atmosphere of respect in the presence of professionals is desired
+- You desire an atmosphere of respect in the presence of professionals

-- Consideration is given by both spouses – you want to work together to come up with a resolution
+- Spouses consider eachother – you want to work together to come up with a resolution

 - Behaviors such as treating a soon to be ex in a respectful manner are important to you